aarron-lee/legion-go-tricks/README.md

 ### FAQ on bazzite site for rollback, pinning OS version, etc

 See official site at: https://universal-blue.discourse.group/docs?topic=36

+### Enable Konsole application

+search for `Konsole` in your application search, you should see a `run Konsole` option.

+Click the `run Konsole`, and in the new terminal window execute `ujust restore-original-terminal` for Konsole to become searchable as an app.

 ### eGPU setup (AMD eGPU only)